Dodge Durango insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Dodge Durango is $186 a month — or $2,232 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Dodge Durango has been around since 1997 and currently in its third generation.
 The midsize SUV is known for its spacious cargo room, smooth ride and strong V8 engine.
 In 2016, there were over 62,000 models sold in the United States.